 Total cost rs.
 13,07,836.00 or in US$ 12,948.00

 Note: If possible to use the seasonable road, porters transportation cost’s 70 percent less.

 4. Resource Mobilization, Monitoring & Evaluation

 We do not have any agent and there are no offices or staffing costs (apart from the porters and builders) as we are working as volunteers.
 Your donations will directly go to those needy areas.
 We will update you on what we will have achieved.
 We make one management working committee all over beneficial farmers, which work directly.
 The project is running by working committee.
-We collect the fund transfer the management working committee.
-Our team Monitoring and evaluation is a process that helps improving performance and achieving results.
+We collect the fund transfer, the management working committee.
+Our team Monitoring and evaluation is a process that helps to improve performance and achieving results.
 Its goal is to improve current and future management of outputs, outcomes and impact.
 So our team will be doing monitoring and update the project news.

-The people, who have land but not plantation, as one of the results of the recent earthquake, are usually people who have lost their house, no income source and they do not have the means to build water supply soon.
+The people, who have land but not plantation, as one of the results of the recent earthquake, are usually people who have lost their house, no income source, and they do not have the means to build water supply soon.
 That means directly or indirect there are huge impacts on their income source and the need to build water supply is pressing.

 Finding solutions to this problem is very urgent.
 However, it is huge challenges to collect the necessary funds to buy pipe and also the problem for transportation in monsoon season.